 Songs to sing:

-- What songs or hymns did they have at their wedding?
+What songs or hymns did they have at their weddings?

 Jan Millward is a freelance activities coordinator and has worked in care for the last 15 years, most of which she spent working as an activity coordinator in a home in Dorset with an outstanding CQC rating.